dustinpfister/blog_posts/_posts/canvas-example-image-loader.md

 ## 1 - The image loader module

 The first thing I would work out is a main image loader module that I would make in a way that is reusable for more than one project.
 So this module will just be used to load images and just about everything else that comes to mind should be handled elsewhere.

+I will want a main method that I call and pass an object where I attach methods that will be called each time an images loads, and of course when all the images are loaded also.
+The method that is called each time a file is loaded could be used as a way to create a loading bar for a canvas example, or anything else that I might want to do each time an image is loaded.
+The on done method will be used to start a canvas example when all the assets are loaded, so I would change a state machine value, or start a project completely in the body of that method.

 ```js
 var imgLoad = (function () {